 Reasonable adjustment duty under Equality Act did not apply to judges

 The Review Panel considered that he had a disability within the meaning of the Equality Act 2010.
 The Panel assumed for this purpose that the disability meant his discourse required to be listened to over a longer time than a barrister in the same case without his disability, and without undue pressure of questions.

-The judge’s decision in a case on the evidence adduced would doubtless be a judicial function, and thus exempt from the Equality Act.
+However the Panel decided that judges do not have a reasonable adjustment duty under the Equality Act in this context.
+Judicial functions are exempt from the Equality Act under EqA Sch 3 para 3.
+The judge’s decision in a case on the evidence adduced would doubtless be a judicial function, and thus exempt from the Equality Act under that provision.
 However, what about management of the hearing by a judge?
-The Panel considered this was also a judicial function, and so exempt.
+The Panel considered this was also a judicial function, and so exempt from the Act.
 In the Panel’s view, it was extremely difficult to distinguish between the management of a hearing and the decision-making process.